zoekirsh/sinatra-basic-views-lab/README.md

 ### Step 1:

-In `app.rb`, you'll want to create a controller action responds to a GET request and loads `index.erb` in the browser.
+In `app.rb`, you'll want to create a controller action that responds to a GET request and loads `index.erb` in the browser.

 ### Step 2: